LEDIG STILLING PÅ UNIVERSITETET I SØRØST-NORGE

 About the position

-The Faculty of Technology, Natural Sciences and Maritime Sciences has a vacancy for a 100% position as PhD Research Fellow in Applied Micro- and Nanosystems from 01.01.22.
+The Faculty of Technology, Natural Sciences and Maritime Sciences has a vacancy for a position as PhD Research Fellow in Applied Micro- and Nanosystems from 01.09.2022.
+Start up from fall 2022 is possible for successful applicants finishing the master project spring 2022.

-The position is located at the Department of Microsystems (IMS) and reports to the Head of Department.
-The place of employment is at Campus Vestfold.
+The position is attached to the Department of Science and Industry Systems and reports to the Head of Department.
+The place of employment is campus Kongsberg, Norway.

 About the PhD-project

-It is a requirement that the successful applicant is granted admission to the university’s doctoral programme in Applied Micro- and Nanosystems within three months of accession in the position, which requires an average grade B from Master’s degree, in addition to grade B at the final master project.
+It is a requirement that the successful applicant is granted admission to the university’s doctoral programme in Applied Micro- and Nanosystems within three months of accession in the position.
+Admission to the program requires a weighted average grade of B or higher from Master's degree, in addition to grade B at the final master project.

 - A stimulating and growing research environment, with good opportunities to develop your career and your academic skills